Chapter 2

 CHAPTER 2 – FUNCTIONAL HARMONY IN NATURAL HUMAN JAW SYSTEMS

-One reason the human jaw system was so successful was that, in all these different environments, it was able to establish a remarkable functional harmony in which all the components of the jaw system worked together in a way that maintained a goodness of fit with each other and with the other components of the postural system, and they could maintain this functional harmony in the few of our ancestors who lived to be old by changing character and form with age in a way that made it progressively more easily operated by aging tissues.
+One reason for the success of this human jaw system was that it was able to establish a remarkable functional harmony in which all its components worked together in a way that maintained a goodness of fit with each other and with the other components of the postural system, and it could maintain functional harmony in the few people who got old by changing its character and form in a way that made it progressively more easily operated by aging tissues.
 The system only failed when its articular components, the bite tables and TMJs, had worn out completely.

-The mandible articulates with three joints functioning in perfect harmony - the two TMJs and the dental joint formed by the fitting together of the upper and lower dentitions.
-These three articulations all have the dynamics of a ball and socket joint.
-In the dental joint, the ball is the lower bite table; and the socket is the upper bite table.
-With all three of these mandibular joints continuously adapting their contours to the same functional jaw movements, they also maintain a perfect fit with each other.
+The mandible articulates with three joints functioning in perfect harmony - the two TMJs and the dental joint, the maxillo-mandibular joint.
+They all have ball-and-socket joint dynamics.
+In the tooth-lined maxillo-mandibular joint, the ball is the lower bite table; and the socket is the upper bite table.
+With all three mandibular joints continuously adapting their contours to the same functional jaw movements, they also maintain a perfect fit with each other.
 Studies of pre-industrial humans show that the form and surface changes of the TMJs are well correlated with the shape of the bite table; while in modern humans they are better correlated with age or sex.10-12

-During mandibular bracing, the TMJs exhibit the resiliency typical of pressure-bearing synovial joints, with progressive resistance in the microstructure of the tissues.
+The TMJs exhibit the resiliency typical of pressure-bearing synovial joints, with progressive resistance in the microstructure of the tissues.
 On the surfaces of the articulating bones, proteoglycans within the load-bearing areas respond to compressive force by expressing water molecules and deforming to spread the compressive forces onto a larger surface area.
 When the compressive force moves to a different area, these proteoglycans from the previous area of compression reabsorb water molecules and return to their resting contours.
-Larger compressive forces are absorbed by increasingly stiff layers - the plastic lubricating film and fibrous articular covering, the calcified cartilage, the thin subchondral bone, multiple stiffer and more vertically oriented bony trabeculae in the spongiosa, and finally the cortical bone.
+Larger compressive forces are absorbed by increasingly stiff layers - the fibrous articular covering, the calcified cartilage, the thin subchondral bone, multiple stiffer and more vertically oriented bony trabeculae in the spongiosa, and finally the cortical bone.

 At the same time, the bite tables, (the articular surfaces of the dental joint) exhibit similar resiliency by absorbing compressive force with the viscoelastic and hydrostatic properties of the tooth sockets.
 Each tooth is suspended in the middle of its socket by a circumferential fibrous sling embedded in a layer of collagenous ground substance with interstitial fluid and extensive vascular plexes that cushion its movements.
 Biting pressure intrudes the roots into this structure, tugs on the surrounding fibrous sling, drives fluids into nearby vessels, bends out the walls of the socket, and thereby encounters resistance that increases steadily as the tooth moves further from the center of the socket.
 Release of biting pressure permits rebound of the tooth, first by elastic recoil and then by a slow hydrodynamic phase with superimposed pulsation.
 At the same time, the whole articular surface of this big dental joint absorbs compressive forces, because the first teeth to contact shift rapidly over small distances in order to spread the forces onto more teeth.
 For example, during light closure in the central bracing area, the load falls on the teeth in the middle of the dentition – primarily the first molars and the premolars.
 More forceful closure compresses or otherwise shifts those teeth until the load spreads out to include the canines and the second molars.

-INTERPROXIMAL BRACING - In addition, the upper and lower bite tables also stabilize when exposed to compressive forces by closing the interproximal contact areas between the teeth to form rigid arches.
-Adjacent teeth at rest are separated by small (interproximal) gaps of about ten microns, which allows each tooth to have an independent resting position surrounded by a slight range of motion within its socket.
-Biting tips the teeth inward and forward until these interproximal gaps close and the adjacent teeth temporarily make solid physical contact, which allows groups of neighboring teeth to absorb forces as a single structural unit, like one long tooth supported by many roots.
+The bite tables also stiffen in the area receiving compressive force by squeezing the teeth together.
+Adjacent teeth at rest are separated by small (interproximal) gaps of 3-21 microns, which allows each tooth to have an independent arterial pulse in its resting position, which is surrounded by a range of motion within its socket.
+Biting on teeth tips them inward and forward until these interproximal gaps close and the adjacent teeth temporarily make solid physical contact, which allows groups of neighboring teeth to absorb forces as a single structural unit, like one long tooth supported by many roots.
+Then, after the bite force is released, the teeth slowly rebound toward the middle of their sockets.

 CHEWING

 The mandible is also supported at each of the three joints throughout its functional range of motion in chewing like a ball in a socket, riding up on the wall of the socket in the direction of movement.
 The dental joint works in parallel with the temporomandibular joints.
-While the mandibular condyle on the chewing side (the ball) is driven upward, inward, and forward through the socket on the underside of the skull; the outer cusps of the lower teeth are driven upward, inward, and forward through the fossae (and marginal ridge areas) of the upper teeth.
-When the mandible moves forward, the lower front teeth ride up onto the upper front teeth and the condyles ride up onto the articular eminence.
-When the mandible moves to one side, the buccal cusps of the lower molars and premolars ride up onto the central fossa of the upper molars and premolars of that side and the condyles rid up onto the thick borders of the articular disks.
+While the mandibular condyle on the chewing side (the ball) is driven upward, inward, and forward through the downward facing socket on the underside of the skull; the outer cusps of the lower teeth are driven upward, inward, and forward through the downward facing fossae (and marginal ridge areas) of the upper teeth.
+When the mandible moves forward, the lower front teeth ride up onto the upper front teeth and the condyles ride up onto the anterior band of the disk and the slope of the articular eminence.
+When the mandible moves to one side, the buccal cusps of the lower molars and premolars ride up onto the central fossa of the upper molars and premolars of that side, while the condyles of that side ride up onto the lateral borders of the articular disks and the lateral socket wall.
 When the mandible moves backward, the last lower molars of both sides ride up onto the last upper molars of both sides and the condyles ride up onto the posterior bands of the disks.
 During chewing, the point of compression moves from the back teeth forward in a wavelike fashion, just as the working side condyle rides the same wave forward through the glenoid fossa.

-In the TMJs, forceful chewing on the terminal molars can distract the ipsilateral condyle, therefore the articular surfaces must be prevented from separating and then coming back together with an impact that could damage them.
-They are protected from such separation of the joint surfaces by maintaining a point of contact due to the shape of the disk.
+When forceful chewing on a terminal molar distracts the ipsilateral condyle, the articular surfaces must be prevented from separating and then coming back together with an impact that could damage them, so they maintain a point of contact by pulling a thicker part of the disk between the separated bones.
 The disk has a central thin zone surrounded by peripheral wedges and bathed in lubricant, so compressive forces continuously center the disk between the articulating bones.
-When one condyle is distracted, the disk of that TMJ is pulled forward by traction of the superior lateral pterygoid muscle on the front of the disk and capsule just far enough to fit the larger space between the bones and thereby maintain an area of contact between condyle and the glenoid fossa above it.
+When one condyle is distracted, the disk of that TMJ is pulled forward by traction of the superior lateral pterygoid muscle until its thick anterior band fills in the increased intrajoint space and thereby maintains a line of contact between condyle below and the glenoid fossa above.

 For the disks to be able to rapidly move around to maintain a point of contact and repeatedly change shape between concave up and concave down in response to the many different degrees of loading and the rapid fluctuations in the width of the joint spaces that occur during chewing requires more flexibility than the disks in other articular joints; therefore TMJ articular disks are made of fibrous connective tissue rather than the brittle hyaline cartilage that comprises the articular disks of other synovial joints.